Lease agreement: pub or restaurant with flat over

 The law relating to this lease

 The lease is regulated by the Landlord and Tenant Act 1954 and not the Housing Act 1988.
-The agreement includes an extensive menu of tenants' covenants to protect every aspect of the landlord's interest.
+It includes an extensive menu of tenants' covenants to protect every aspect of the landlord's interest.

 Account has also been taken of:

-In balancing the codes with the law and the interest of the Landlord, we have followed the codes where reasonable, but have preferred the interest of the Landlord where there may be a difference.
+We have followed the codes where we think they are reasonable to the landlord, but favoured the interest of the landlord where there may be a difference.

 This lease agreement is comprehensive, providing alternative choices for important decisions.